myrmex-org/myrmex/docs/pages/tutorials/planet-express.md

 ---
 title: Creating APIs for the space delivery company "Planet Express"
 keywords: lager, iam, api-gateway, lambda
-last_updated: Nov 28, 2016
 tags: [getting_started, tutorial, iam, api-gateway, lambda]
-summary: "I this tutorial, we will follow the steps to create an application that expose several APIs .
+summary: "In this tutorial, we will follow the steps to create an application that expose several APIs.
 We will create some IAM roles, a Lambda that should contain the application logic, and define several APIs that will expose some endpoints."
 sidebar: home_sidebar
 permalink: planet-express.html